ios-dev-ucdavis/course-website/pages/qna/README.md

 ## What should I have to take this course?

 First of all, a computer that runs the latest version of macOS.
 Second, the latest version of Xcode.
 Third, I recommend ECS 140 and ECS 150 as they will help you learn the material more easily and quickly.
 Last but not least, a brave heart!

+## I cannot register for this course but still want to learn iOS dev.

+If you cannot register for this course due to either "repeated course number" or time conflicts but still want to learn about iOS dev, you can contact [ybyan@ucdavis.edu](mailto:ybyan@ucdavis.edu) and I should be able to let you audit after instruction begins.
+However, by doing so, you are not officially registered for this course.
+Hence, you won't receive any unit and the record won't be on your transcript.

+Meanwhile, you are also not required to do the homework and they will not be graded.
+Everything is off-book.
+This just let you access course materials.